Fixed Damage Attack

 But a Fixed Damage Attack

-ignores all this, and instead causes a fixed, predictable number of damage each time it is used, regardless of all the normal rules.
+ignores all this, and instead causes a fixed, predictable amount of damage each time it is used, regardless of all the normal rules.

 The amount of damage is often a very